mskec/cookbook.mskec.com/recipes/cake-chocolate.md

 * bake 45 min on 180 degrees

 ### Cream
-* cream 0.5 l
-* add chocolate and cream sahne together and melt it, stir slowly until evenly melted
+* add chocolate and whipped cream together and melt it, stir slowly until evenly melted
 * put it into a fridge to cool down (1h)
+* optionally mix in some sour cherries

+### Assembly
 * pour onto baked biscuit
+* let it further cool down (ideally overnight)